History of the Department of Clinical Pastoral Education

 Before long, ETSS began a CPE program conducting summer internships for seminarians.
 Seton Medical Center Austin (SMCA) served as the clinical placement site for many students throughout the years.
 Will Spong worked with SMCA Staff Chaplain Rev. Barbara Holloway providing rich pastoral education.
 Up until Barbara’s retirement in July 2007, she served as an advocate for the CPE program that exists today.

-Another connection exists through Brackenridge Hospital, now managed by Seton.
+Another connection exists through Brackenridge Hospital, now Dell Seton Medical Center at The University of Texas.
 For years Brackenridge Hospital housed an accredited ACPE program supervised by Rev. Rex Lewis.
 Unfortunately that program did not survive the merger of Brackenridge with the Seton Family of Hospitals Department of Chaplaincy Services.
 One consultant strongly suggested the development of a large CPE program as a creative way to meet the spiritual needs of patients, families, and staff in Seton’s growing medical network.

 Fr.
 Joseph Ekweariri became the Director of Chaplain Services in September 2000 and began soliciting support for an NACC and/or CPE program.
 As he discussed the matter with administrative leaders at Seton’s area hospitals, Fr.
 Joseph was able to secure enough financial resources to establish a CPE program within the budget of the department.